OpenDSA/OpenDSA/RST/en/PL/LC/Semantics.rst

 purely functional language.

-Now, we will explain the meaning of the three types of lambda expressions whose syntax is given in the grammar_ above.
+Now, we will explain the meaning of the three types of lambda expressions whose syntax is given in the lambda calculus grammar (see :ref:`BNF-grammar-for-LC`).
 For each type of lambda expressions, we will describe its meaning using both an English statement and a JavaScript code fragment.

-1. A variable in the lambda calculus (the first production in this grammar_) is a placeholder for another lambda expression.
+1. A *variable* in the lambda calculus (the first production in the Lambda Calculus grammar) is a placeholder for another lambda expression.
 In other words, like in all programming languages, a variable can be used to refer to some value that may or may not be known yet.
 So variables :math:`x` and :math:`p_1` in the lambda calculus can be represented by the variables :code:`x` and :code:`p1`, respectively, in JavaScript.

     .. list-table::
        :widths: 1 2 10 7